garrandall/popular-music-data/tracks/where-did-our-love-go-the-j--geils-band.md

 Oh, don't leave me all by myself, yeah

-I've got this yearning, burning, yearning feelin' inside me Ooh, deep inside me, oh, and it hurts so bad
+I've got this yearning, burning, yearning feelin' inside me Oh deep inside me, oh, and it hurts so bad

-Ooh, baby, baby, where did our love go?
+Oh baby, baby, where did our love go?
 You don't want me, want me no more, yeah

 You came into my heart with a burning love